 It is the responsibility of the STUDENT to drop the course before the final date for withdrawal from a course.
-Faculty members, in fact, may not drop a student from a course.
+Faculty members, in fact, may not drop a student from a course without getting the approval of their department chair and dean.